 Some equipment will be necessary for your recovery and rehabilitation.
-This equipments will help you to do the exercises more effectively.
+This equipment will help you to do the exercises more effectively.

 Resistance Band Set (lower leg exercises)

 A resistance band is the most efficient tool for getting rid of shin splints.
-It is suggest to buy a set, because each band has a different level of strength.
+It is suggested to buy a set because each band has a different level of strength.